mkorthof/chrupd/docs/Files.md

 ## PowerShell: chrupd.ps1

 The script can be renamed to `chrupd.ps1`.
-Now you can run it as a normal PowerShell script e.g. `.\chrupd.ps1` and `powershell.exe chrupd1.ps1`.
+Now you can run it as a normal PowerShell script e.g. `.\chrupd.ps1` and `powershell.exe chrupd1.ps1` or `pwsh.exe chrupd.ps1`.

 If you plan on using it only from PS (or if theres issues) the first few lines of the script can be removed.
 These are a multi line PS comment `<# ... #>`